mimblewimble/grin/doc/contracts.md

 the previous setup for trustless transactions, however in this case both the signature and a Pedersen Commitment need to be aggregated.

-This time, Alice wants to sends funds such that both Bob and her need to agree to spend.
+This time, Alice wants to send funds such that both Bob and her need to agree to spend.
 Alice builds the transaction normally and adds the multiparty output such that: